Concerned But Powerless

 Comparative Study.
 House MD and The Glenmoore Job.

+Let me enlighten you with a comparative study of two different, atypical and revitalizing television productions.
+One is an American television show – presented episodically with an advancing storyline that adheres to a formula.
+The other is an intelligent Australian short film.
+Enter House MD, created by David Shore (Law and Order) and The Glenmoore Job, written and directed by Australian, Greg Williams.
 Both productions are welcoming to the eye.
 The cinematography for each program is exemplary.
 House MD as a television program explores new ways of shooting that ultimately strays from conventional medical TV productions.
 Taking the concept of a physically flawed, socially inept good guy detective, searching for the evil antagonist – they change the context to Medical Practitioners, having the doctors play the role of a detective and the mysterious illness as the evil antagonist.
 The photography attempts to replicate this oddity.
 The techniques become reminiscent of a prime-time Murder Mystery or Crime-Drama.
 One notices peculiar low and high angles, vertical shots (looking straight down), speedy scene transitions, quick zooms and the oddly placed extreme close-up.
 The script works – It's mysterious, puzzling, addictive and downright entertaining.
 It sticks to a formula, varying slightly every Episode, keeping the action on screen and moving – it's not to formulaic that it becomes restricting (like CSI for example,) allowing relationships, characters and events to advance and grow.

 Greg Williams' The Glenmoore Job, is again a wonderful Australian Short film production, that's script, acting, editing, pacing and photography were brought together under wonderful direction, into creating one of independent Australian cinema's most enjoyable productions that I have ever seen.
 The short film varied quite differently from America's atypical Medical show "House", as one was an episodic production that stuck to a loose formula, and where The Glenmoore Job moved with swift, unpredictable, enticing action, witty dialogue and intelligent set pieces.
 The film was shot predominantly on tripod – the frame remaining dead still for 90% of the film, until the tripod was discarded for a break and enter scene nearing the conclusion.
 Lighting was mostly artificial as the setting for the film was predominantly night time.
 The editing was long – quite unlike the kind used throughout House MD, where shots were short – the action being more intense.
 The acting was all great.
 Each character was 3-dimensional, revealing sides to their personalities that never once made you cry out "Stereotype".